-Forty-ninth Annual Service Salute Gala in honor of seven outstanding military members from the United States Armed Forces and the Japan Self-Defense Forces on Saturday, the sixteenth of May, Two Thousand and Twenty at The Butler Officers’ Club, Okinawa, Japan.
+Forty-ninth Annual Service Salute Gala in honor of seven outstanding military members from the United States Armed Forces and the Japan Self-Defense Forces on Saturday, the twelfth of September, Two Thousand and Twenty at The Butler Officers’ Club, Okinawa, Japan.

 This year’s keynote speaker will be Consul General Robert Koepcke.

 For questions regarding sponsorship, purchasing tickets, and volunteering please contact: Cindy Kirkman, OkinawaPrograms@uso.org|645-2964

 Military Attire: Formal / Mess Dress Civilian Attire: Formal / Black Tie